Switch module

 Output type

-There are four different output types: digital, pwm, swpwm and hwpwm, the default is none so no output pin is configured.
+There are four different output types: digital, pwm, swpwm and hwpwm, the default is pwm so a PWM output pin is configured by default.
 (The names MUST be lower case)

 Note that pwm is actually SigmaDelta Modulation and will allow you to set PWM intensity via the S parameter to your G-codes, values between 0 and max_pwm are accepted, which is usually 255.